shipdocs/bastion-firewall/FAQ.md

-# Douane Application Firewall for Linux - Frequently Asked Questions
+# Bastion Application Firewall for Linux - Frequently Asked Questions

 ## General Questions

 ### What is this tool?

-Douane Application Firewall is a production-ready outbound firewall for Linux that gives you Windows-like control over which applications can access the network.
+Bastion Application Firewall is a production-ready outbound firewall for Linux that gives you Windows-like control over which applications can access the network.
 It monitors all outbound network connections and shows GUI popups allowing you to interactively allow or deny them.
 It uses a robust internal rule engine to store your decisions reliably.

-### How is this different from the original Douane?
+### How is this different from the original Bastion?

-The original Douane project has moved to GitLab (https://gitlab.com/douaneapp/Douane).
+The original Bastion project has moved to GitLab (https://gitlab.com/douaneapp/Bastion).
 This is a modernized implementation with:
 - Internal persistent rule storage (Decoupled from UFW)
 - Enhanced GUI with control panel
 - Automatic rule persistence (even in learning mode)